aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-rows-and-columns-in-php/inserting-and-deleting-rows-and-columns-in-php/_index.md

     $worksheet = $workbook->getWorksheets()->get(0);

-    # Deleting 10 rows from the worksheet starting from 3rd row
+    # Deleting 10 rows from the worksheet starting from the 3rd row

     $worksheet->getCells()->deleteRows(2,10,true);